perryabdulkadir/World_Weather_Analysis/README.md

 ## Summary

-In my opinion, a similiar method could be used on the backend to build an app that would allow end-users to narrow down their vacation options and itineraries.
+In my opinion, a similar method could be used on the backend to build an app that would allow end-users to narrow down their vacation options and itineraries.
 My only suggestion would be to use a more curated list of cities instead of choosing them randomly based on latitude and longitude.

 -----